DeviprasadShetty9833/Singly_Linked_List.c/README.md

 *In Plain English:*

-> "Main is the director: it calls the actors (insert, delete, display) onto the stage one by one.
-The show begins with insertions, continues with deletions, and ends with the final lineup of the list."
+> "The main function is the stage manager: it tells insertions where to go, calls for deletions when someone must leave, and finally asks display to show the lineup of all surviving nodes."

 </td></tr>
 </table>

 <table>
 <tr><td>